Friday, May 18, 2012 Detailed Auto Topics

 Basic automotive electrical testing tools

-Along with the meter, a good set of probes and back-probe adaptors are necessary.
-Probes are color coded, black and red, for identification.
+A good set of probes and back-probe adaptors are also necessary when using the meter.
+Probes are color-coded black and red for identification.
 Pointed probe contacts are far more useful than those with blunt tips.
-Back-probe adaptors, slip over the probe ends and provide a tiny contact for testing circuits without damage.
-These can be fashioned from wire but the commercially available, hardened models work much better.
-A small set of alligator-clamp adaptors are also handy, but may be used less often.
+Back-probe adaptors slip over the probe ends and provide a tiny contact for testing circuits without damage.
+Some mechanics fashion these tips from wire but we find the commercially available models that are hardened work much better.
+A small set of alligator-clamp adaptors are also handy to have.

-Beyond basic testing, a wiring diagram, for the circuit being checked is also indispensable.
-Many times these can be borrowed from a library, purchased in a repair manual or even downloaded, from the internet.
-A good wiring diagram will give color codes as well as starting and ending points for a circuit.
+Beyond basic testing we will also need a wiring diagram for the circuit being checked.
+Often we can borrow these from a library.
+Wiring diagrams are also available for purchase as repair manuals or even downloadable from the internet.
+A good wiring diagram will give color codes and starting and ending points for a circuit.

 Using a volt meter to probe a circuit